zalando-stups/senza/README.rst

     The load balancer scheme.
 Either ``internal`` or ``internet-facing``.
 Defaults to ``internal``.
 ``SSLCertificateId``
     Name or ARN ID of the uploaded SSL/TLS server certificate to use, e.g. ``myapp-example-org-letsencrypt`` or ``arn:aws:acm:eu-central-1:123123123:certificate/abcdefgh-ijkl-mnop-qrst-uvwxyz012345``.
     You can check available IAM server certificates with :code:`aws iam list-server-certificates`.
-For ACM certificates, use :code:`aws acm list-certificates`
+For ACM certificates, use :code:`aws acm list-certificates`.

 Additionally, you can specify any of the `valid AWS CloudFormation ELB properties`_ (e.g. to overwrite ``Listeners``).

+.. _valid AWS CloudFormation ELB properties: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb.html

 Cross-Stack References
 ======================

-Traditional CloudFormation templates only allow to reference resouces that are located in the same template.
+Traditional CloudFormation templates only allow you to reference resources located in the same template.
 This can be quite limiting.
-To compensate Senza selectively supports special *cross-stack references* in some places in your template, e.g. in `SecurityGroups` and `IamRoles`:
+To compensate, Senza selectively supports special *cross-stack references* in some parts of your template — for instance, in `SecurityGroups` and `IamRoles`:

 .. code-block:: yaml